meribold/dotfiles/home/xresources/README.md

 value seems to be optional.

 Class names typically start with a capital letter.
 For example, `XTerm` is the default resource class for xterms.
-The default instance name for xterms is `xterm`<!-- (is this based on the name of the executable?) -->.
+The default instance name for xterms is `xterm` (the name of the executable: renaming changes it).
 While  xterm allows overriding both the class name and the instance name (with the `-class` and `-name` command-line options), I don't think this is at all commonly done (for xterm or any program).

 Whether a class name or instance name is used does not seem to matter much.
 X resource snippets on the web mostly use one or the other randomly without providing any reasoning.